mithrandie/csvq/docs/_posts/2006-01-02-numeric-functions.md

 _return_
 : [integer]({{ '/reference/value.html#integer' | relative_url }}) or [float]({{ '/reference/value.html#float' | relative_url }})

-Convert a string _enotation_ representing a number with exponential notation to an integer or a float.
+Converts _enotation_ representing a number with exponential notation to an integer or a float.

 ### BIN
 {: #bin}